Jim

 |

-at the Day Use / Picnic Area near the Jim
+Starts at the Day Use / Picnic Area

-1km return walk to the top of a rocky outcrop
+A 1km return walk to the top of

 4WD Tours

-tours are available to the Jim Jim area in the
+Commercial 4WD tours are available to the Jim Jim

-You can see one of Australia biggest and most
+can see one of Australia biggest and most reputable

 Scenic Flights